Iaramsri/OWASP-TOP-10-2025-TESTING-GUIDE/README.md

 **OWASP identifier:** A02:2025.
 OWASP moved Security Misconfiguration from fifth to second.
 The category page emphasizes that modern software is increasingly configuration-driven and that insecure defaults, unnecessary features, unchanged default accounts, verbose errors, and disabled security features are common roots of exposure.
 XXE remains one of the notable mapped weaknesses in this category.

 This category is where many “easy wins” appear.
 Typical attack scenarios include an exposed admin console, directory listing, default credentials, permissive CORS, debug or stack-trace disclosure, `.git` or backup files under the web root, disabled security headers, or insecure cloud and framework defaults.
-Configuration drift between preview, staging, and production is often the real problem, so the README should explicitly tell testers to compare environments rather than inspect one environment in isolation.
+Configuration drift between preview, staging, and production is often the real problem.

 Manual detection should include header inspection, default-path discovery, method enumeration, TLS and cookie review, content-type and error-path analysis, and direct requests to common backup or metadata files.
 DAST can surface missing headers and dangerous surface area quickly, but IaC and runtime configuration scanning are essential because many of these flaws live outside application code.
 OWASP’s WSTG Configuration and Deployment Management Testing section, the Error Handling Cheat Sheet, the TLS Cheat Sheet, and the XXE Prevention Cheat Sheet are the strongest reference set here.